-- Design Phase: During the design phase, the energy consultant would decide if the precooling credit is recommended to make the project comply. - Permit Application Phase: During the permit application phase, the energy consultant would analyze pre-cooling benefits as a function of climate zone, thermal mass, and other building features; decide if the pre-cooling credit is recommended to make the project comply; and include pre-cooling in compliance runs. - Construction Phase: During the construction phase, the HVAC installer would identify a suitable PCT from the list of certified models, and determine the optimal values of the CFAPs.
+- Design Phase: During the design phase, the energy consultant would analyze pre-cooling benefits as a function of climate zone, thermal mass, and other building features; decide if the pre-cooling credit is recommended to make the project comply; and include pre-cooling in compliance. - Permit Application Phase: During the permit application phase, the plans examiner would review the Certificate of Compliance and plans to ensure that they match.. - Construction Phase: During the construction phase, the HVAC installer would identify a suitable PCT, and determine the optimal values of the CFAPs.
 Default values for each of these parameters are provided to installers, although they are encouraged to optimize the strategy for each home (based on its thermal mass and climate zone).
 The default values of the CFAPs, the range of allowed values, and the considerations made by installers in setting them are described in Table 2.
 The installer would record the PCT make and model and the values of the CFAPs on the CF2R.
 The installer would then install the PCT according to manufacturer instructions and program it by setting the CFAPs.
-There would also be a requirement that manufacturers (or installers) develop educational material to be left behind by the installer, describing the benefits of the pre-cooling strategy, expected savings, how to implement a temporary override, how to alter the programming if needed, cautions to take when altering the programming to avoid defeating the measure, and how to change the TOU period if the utility rate structure changes.

-Inspection Phase: During the inspection phase, the HERS Rater would verify that the make and model of the PCT are correct (as per the CF2R), that the observed values of the CFAPs match the values on the CF2R and that they are within the allowable range, and that manufacturer's information has been left for the homeowner.
+There would also be a requirement that manufacturers (or installers) develop educational material to be left behind by the installer, describing the benefits of the pre-cooling strategy, expected savings, how to implement a temporary override, how to alter the programming if needed, cautions to take when altering the programming to avoid defeating the measure, and how to change the TOU period if the utility rate structure changes. - Inspection Phase: During the inspection phase, the HERS Rater would verify that the make and model of the PCT are correct (as per the CF2R), that the observed values of the CFAPs match the values on the CF2R and that they are within the allowable range, and that manufacturer's information has been left for the homeowner.
 The HERS Rater would complete the CF3R document and the building inspector would verify that the appropriate forms have been completed by the HERS Rater.